WellsTraven-FS/Project-Portfolio-II/main-portfolio-project 1.25.55 PM/README.md

-## Switched to dev branch
+## Switched to new branch

--   gitignore added to project
--   README file added to project

-## Navigation

--   running into a bit of routing issues
--   created branches, milestones, and issues
--   created a pull request
+Currently working on the design of the application.
+Ran into a few milestones that took some time to adjust and get around.

+Will be working on API's starting tonight 11/7/22